vphan000/robot-app/README.md

 9. Can users customize the flavors such as saltiness or spiciness in their chicken soup on the app?

 10. Does the RT 5000 app offer different ingredient options for people with diet restrictions?

+## Rodel's Questions

+1.What meat proteins (beef, chicken, fish,boiled eggs, etc.) are available for the customers to add to their salad?

+2.What leafy greens (romaine, spinach, kale, lettuce, etc.) are added to the chef salad?

+3.Do the customers want the option of their salad being tossed with the dressing?

+4.What gluten free options are available for the salad dressings?

+5.Are there different types of salads available for specific food allergies (peanuts, celiac, nut allergies, etc.)?

+6.What toppings (corn, sunflower seeds, chow Mein noodles, almonds, etc.) are available to add to your salad?

+7.Are customers able to add fruit to their salad mix?

+8.Are the leafy greens washed before serving?

+9.Can the RT5000 robot cut food products with a knife?

+10.Is the RT5000 coded to ensure proper Department Of Health Food Safety regulations while serving food?

 # User Stories